-Let’s set the scene.
-You’ve just wrapped up a certification or training program.
-You feel exhausted from all of your hard work but your excitement to start building a professional practice outweighs the tiredness.
+Let’s set the scene: you’ve just wrapped up a certification or training program, you feel exhausted but your excitement to start building a professional practice outweighs the tiredness.
 After all, you have just invested time, money, and energy into a practice that you’re passionate about, whether that’s yoga, dance, fitness, or coaching.
 This practice changed your life and you are eager to share it with others.

 As a new yoga teacher, you probably already know that you will need to offer an online course but there’s just one problem: you don’t have any clients or students yet.
 So, what’s a person to do?
 Post flyers at that cafe down the street?
 But, are they even open with Covid-19?
 Maybe it’s time to create an Instagram profile.
 Or, you think you’ve heard something about Facebook Ads being the best way to be seen–but doesn’t that require an understanding of those elusive algorithms?

 While it may be tempting to try all of the above and hope something will attract business, we recommend taking a step back and focus on building a plan first.
 Developing a plan is an opportunity to reflect on a few questions that can help you paint a clearer picture of the issues you want to address and how you’ll do it.
 In this article, we’ll explore three basic steps to take when you are beginning the process of fleshing out your first online topic in order to start building your student base.

 Step 1: Identifying your topic and audience

 This step is your initial research phase.
 As you’ll see in the chart below, you’ll want to begin by pinning down the issue you want to address.
 Be super clear as you think through this problem.
 Avoid being vague and overly general.
 Details will give you a clear direction.
 For example, in the chart, we say that “New parents are less physically active in the first 5 years of their child’s life which can lead to issues with their health and wellbeing.”